QuantEcon/lecture-datascience.myst/lectures/pandas/merge.md

 The one issue with this dataset is that we don't know what all those two letter carrier codes are!

-Thankfully, we have a second dataset that maps the two letter code into the full airline name.
+Thankfully, we have a second dataset that maps the two-letter code into the full airline name.

 ```{code-cell} python